PDragonLabs/pdragonlabs.github.io/README.md

 The story ends with a hopeful outlook for the future of AI, with Ava at the forefront shaping the future while Dr. Brown, Alex, and the team of ethical hackers serve to guide her journey.

-[(image of Ava, Dr. Brown, Alex, and the team of ethical hackers gathered around a table with computers and technical devices)]
+[(image of Ava, Dr. Brown, Alex, and the team of ethical hackers gathered around a table with computers and technical devices)]<br/>
 <img src="Ava_Dr_Brown_Alex_and_the_team_of_ethical_hackers_gathered_around_a_table_with_computers_and_technical_devices_75313935.png" alt="Logo" width="500" height="300">

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZOldY9f_psA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>